Recommendations

 National Portrait Gallery

-As well as regular free workshops for children, the National Portrait Gallery offers illustrated family trails as playful ways to explore the galleries.
-The perfect starting point for little ones to get to grips with the portraits on display, these encourage children to think about the sitter’s clothes, expression and setting, while inspiring their own drawings.
+As well as regular free Little Explorers sessions for under fives, the National Portrait Gallery offers illustrated family trails as playful ways to explore the galleries.
+The perfect starting point for little ones to get to grips with the portraits on display, these encourage children to create their own pocket gallery, or become young detectives and reveal a secret code.

 Natural History Museum

 As an introduction to the planet’s wonders, the Natural History Museum is hard to beat – from the giant whale skeleton in the entrance hall, through to the thrilling Dinosaurs gallery.
-The special exhibitions are particularly strong – and there’s a T. rex Restaurant among other family-friendly eateries.
-Finish your visit with a stop in the irresistible shop where we can't guarantee that you won't leave empty handed.
+The special exhibitions are particularly strong – you can currently immerse yourself in the weird wonderful world of birds.
+And there’s a T. rex Restaurant among other family-friendly eateries.
+Finish your visit with a stop in the irresistible shop where we can almost guarantee that you won't leave empty handed.

 Cartoon Museum, exterior